stpettersens/Gaudi/README.markdown

 Acknowledgment
 -------------------------
-The photograph of the hammer (images/photo_logo.jpg) is used courtesty of [Justin Baeder](http://www.flickr.com/photos/justinbaeder/183930977/).
+The photograph of the hammer (images/photo_logo.jpg) is used courtesy of [Justin Baeder](http://www.flickr.com/photos/justinbaeder/183930977/).